Johns Hopkins Center for Health Security: Clade X

 On May 15, 2018, the Center hosted Clade X, a day-long pandemic tabletop exercise that simulated a series of National Security Council–convened meetings of 10 US government leaders, played by individuals prominent in the fields of national security or epidemic response.

 Drawing from actual events, Clade X identified important policy issues and preparedness challenges that could be solved with sufficient political will and attention.
 These issues were designed in a narrative to engage and educate the participants and the audience.

 Clade X was livestreamed on Facebook and extensive materials from the exercise are available online.

 Event 201

 On October 18, 2019, the CHS partnered with the World Economic Forum and the Bill and Melinda Gates Foundation to host the tabletop exercise Event 201 in New York City.
 According to the CHS, "the exercise illustrated areas where public/private partnerships will be necessary during the response to a severe pandemic in order to diminish large-scale economic and societal consequences".

 Event 201 simulated the effects of a fictional coronavirus passing to humans via infected pig farms in Brazil with "no possibility of a vaccine being available in the first year".
 The simulation ended after 18 months and projected 65 million deaths from the coronavirus.

 Southeast Asia Biosecurity Dialogue

 A series of Track II multilateral dialogues cohosted by the Center in the Southeast Asia region ultimately helped to establish the Asia Centre for Health Security.

+Artificial intelligence

+Since 2023, the Center has worked extensively on the convergence of artificial intelligence and biotechnology, establishing the shorthand AIxBio within this field.

+On November 29, 2023 the Center hosted a convening to discuss pandemic-level biosecurity threats that may arise from artificial intelligence, attended by representatives from the United States National Security Council, United States Department of Energy, White House Office of Pandemic Preparedness and Response Policy, United Kingdom Cabinet Office, OpenAI, Anthropic, Microsoft, Meta, Google DeepMind, Amazon, RAND, and others.

+The Center has provided policy recommendations to governments and AI Safety Institutes globally regarding several issues at the intersection of artificial intelligence and biosecurity, including biological data governance, open source models, export controls, risk assessment, model evaluations, and safeguards.